-Throughout the school year teacher and staff evaluations and observations are reviewed.
-If performance is deemed inadequate by the

-Principal, h/she will follow procedures above in requesting a meeting, discussing a plan of action, monitoring the compliance of such plan, and if not met, a review will be made by Board of Directors.
+school teacher and staff Throughout the year evaluations are reviewed.
+If performance is deemed inadequate by the observations Principal, h/she will follow procedures above in requesting a meeting, discussing a plan of action, monitoring the compliance of such plan, and if not met, a review will be made by Board of Directors.
 Board will discuss at a board meeting, invite the teacher to discuss non-compliance to the action plan and circumstances, and deliberate over termination in a closed session.
 After deliberation, the Board will vote on Principal's recommendation in open session and employee is informed on decision.